pilehvar/ADW/README.md

 Where:

-text1 and text2 are the two lexical items to be compared.
-The types of these lexical items is denoted by srcTextType and trgTextType.
-For supported input formats please see 5.1.
+`text1` and `text2` are the two lexical items to be compared.
+The types of these lexical items is denoted by `srcTextType` and `trgTextType`, respectively.
+For supported input formats please see 4.1.

-disMethod specifies if the pair of lexical items have to be disambiguated or not.
-In the current version we support one type of disambiguation (“ALIGNMENT_BASED”) or no disambiguation (“NONE”).
+`disMethod` specifies if the pair of lexical items have to be disambiguated or not.
+In the current version we support:
+- **ALIGNMENT_BASED** Alignment-based disambiguation (see Pilehvar et al., 2013)
+- **NONE** No disambiguation

-measure denotes the method utilized for comparing pairs of semantic signatures.
-For supported methods please see 5.2.
+`measure` denotes the method utilized for comparing pairs of semantic signatures.
+For supported methods please see 4.2.

 For example: